-For the physically challenged visitor, some access services are available.
-If accommodations are required, please call the Village office at (609) 898-2300.
+For visitors living with disabilities, some access services are available.
+If accommodations are required, please call the Village office at (609) 898-2300 two weeks prior to your visit.

 Various Village programs, such as musical entertainment and special demonstrations during event weekends, take place outdoors.
 The seating area for these programs is at grade and consists of movable wooden benches.
 There is no fence or barrier around this area, so auxiliary seating or a wheelchair may be placed in any convenient spot.